 Separating the Inlay Positive

-First, use a table saw to cut off nearly all of the material on one side of the sheet as shown in the image below.
+First, use a table saw to cut off nearly all the material on one side of the sheet as shown in the image below.

 Inlay Positive Outlined with Material Removed